• Home»

 Anywhere from 1 day (expedited) to several weeks, depending on the state and filing method.

-4. Do I need to publish a notice in the newspaper?
+Do I need to publish a notice in my local newspaper?

+Not necessarily.
+Only a few states, like New York and Arizona, require newspaper publication.
+Other states don’t have this requirement for new LLCs.
 Only a few states, like New York and Arizona, require newspaper publication.

 Yes, but you’ll need to file Articles of Amendment or similar documents with your state.